 After the LPA documents have been filled in and signed, they are ready to be registered at the Office of the Public Guardian, which costs £82 per LPA.
 Registration usually takes 8 to 10 weeks.
 Any objectors have four weeks to challenge the LPA if they believe it was made under duress, or by someone who lacked capacity.
 If no objections are filed, the LPA is active once the registration process is complete.

 Registering early is important as it gives you time to correct any errors, which may delay the process.
-Time may be a critical factor at a later date if registration is delayed until the LPA is actually needed.
+Time may be a critical factor at a later date if registration is delayed until the LPA is actually needed, due, perhaps, to an emergency.
 Also, errors cannot be corrected if the donor has subsequently lost capacity.
 If the forms are completed, but not registered the LPA does not stand.

 As 1 in 7 of all LPA applications are considered imperfect for registration, it’s important to make sure that every part of this document is completed correctly.
 If you’re confident enough to complete the document yourself, we are willing to carry out a document check for a small fee, to ensure that it is free of mistakes.